1ul1/sma-llm/README.md

 **Bash scripts:** To automate execution, to process termination if RAM usage is too high & to create the RAM Disk Volume.

-**Specialized commands:** Export the conversation as PDF & benchmark the current running model (calculate on the spot and display engine type, time to first token, throughput).
+**Specialized commands:** Export the conversation as PDF, benchmark the current running model (calculate on the spot and display engine type, time to first token, throughput) & adjust the memory's *Sliding Window* size.

 **Modularity:** The project follows the OOP principles being structured in many modules, each with  its designated scope.